surfedushare/pol-harvester/README.md

 #### 3.B) Download and transcribe video

 Some of the Edurep content consists of video.
-We need to download this content separately using:
+We need to download this content separately using the commands below.
+Internally these commands use YoutubeDL and Kaldi to download the audio and transcribe to text.

 ```bash
 ./manage.py download_edurep_video --input <data-file>